afondiel/computer-science-notebook/ai/ai-notes.md

 ## Overview

 Artificial Intelligence (AI) is the intelligience demonstrated by machines, as opposed to the human intelligence.
-AI allows computers to think
+AI allows computers to think.

+**AI Capabilities**

+- **See**: perceive their environment through vision or other senses
+- **Talk**: hold a natural language dialog grounded in their environment
+- **Act**: navigate and interact with their environment to accomplish goals
+- **Reason**: consider and plan for the long-term consequences of their actions

 ## Applications

+- Transportation & Mobility: Self-driving cars
+- Robotics: General Purpose Humanoid Robots
+- Healthcare
+- Strategic game systems (such as chess and Go).
+- Chat bots: ChatGPT, Bard, Grok ...
 - Advanced web search engines (Google, Bing..),
 - Recommendation systems (used by YouTube, Amazon and Netflix),
 - Understanding human speech (such as Siri and Alexa),
-- Self-driving cars
-- Strategic game systems (such as chess and Go).
-- AI Art
-- AI Chatbots
+- AI Art: Image generation ...
-- Healthcare
 - ...

 ## Tools & Frameworks

-- Large Language Models (LLMs)
+- Large Language Models (LLMs): Openai GPT Models, Google PaLM, LAMDA, Meta LLama(s), ...
-- GPT Models
 - Search algorithm
 - Mathematical optimization
 - Evolutionary computation ...